warmlogic/expertTrain/README.md

 - There are two additional augmented introductory training phases (typically to be used on Training Day 1):
    1. Nametrain (`nametrain`): Just like the `name` phase, but species are introduced a one or two at a time (as defined in `config_EXPNAME.m`) and subjects have to name the species even if no exposure has occurred.
 The idea is that this will force subjects to learn the species labels quickly.
    1. Viewname (`viewname`): intermixed viewing and naming blocks (described above) for introducing the subject to different species. **This phase is not being used.**
-- Additionally, there is another phase that could be used for stimulus similarity normalization (`compare`).
+- Another phase is included that could be used for stimulus similarity normalization (`compare`).
 A configuration file for a separate experiment called `COMP` is included, though the comparison task could easily be implemented in a training experiment with the correct configuration setup.
+- Another experiment with its own set of phases is called `SPACE`.
+This is a spacing effect experiment.
+There are four phases:
+   1. Exposure (`expo`): expose subject to stimuli and have them provide ratings.
+These stimuli will be shown in the `multistudy` phase.
+   1. Paired associate study (`multistudy`): view paired associate stimuli (words and images).
+   1. Math distractor (`distract_math`): solve math problems as a distractor task.
+   1. Cued recall (`cued_recall`): cued recall for stimuli in the `multistudy` phase, with a typed response for word stimuli.
-- `expertTrain` has been developed and tested under Matlab 2012b and Psychtoolbox 3.0.10 (Flavor: beta) on Mac OS X 10.8.3.
+- `expertTrain` has been developed and tested under Matlab 2013a and Psychtoolbox 3.0.11 (Flavor: beta) on Mac OS X 10.8.3, as well as 10.6.8 using Matlab 2012b.
 It has been used extensively on Windows XP with Matlab 2013a, and to a lesser extent on Debian 7.
 - **You must use a USB keyboard with this experiment.**

 Installation